bicycleboy/yet-another-soil-moisture-sensor/README.md

 ## Overview

 A project to learn something about electronics/esp32/home automation while keeping your plants and/or garden watered.
 It probably suits a hobbyist with a good bit of time to spare, or a high school project, and particularly someone who already has [Home Assistant](https://www.home-assistant.io/) and has heard about, and is curious about esp32's.
 It may not be the ideal "first" esp32 project but with the onboard led you have all the kit you need to search for and follow a beginners blink test esphome tutorial.
+I have tried to include things I learnt playing with this and other esp32 projects.
+The use of a battery, battery monitoring and sleeping the sensor are all applicable to other projects.

 The finished product and the home assistant dashboard: